-of states is that the rates of some of the transitions cannot be precisely determined any more; instead, one can only determine lower and upper bounds.
+same allocation policies.
+The downside of reducing the number of states is that the rates of some of the transitions cannot be precisely determined any more; instead, one can only determine lower and upper bounds.
 We compare two approaches to dealing with this indeterminacy.
 The first approach simply uses a precise but approximate value for each of the indeterminate transition rates.
 This approach was used in Kim et al. [9] for one of the policies, and we construct similar models for the two other allocation policies we consider.
 For the second approach, we make use of imprecise MC models to implicitly take into account the partially specified character of the transition rates.

 Similar approaches were already put forward by us in [11], where imprecise MC models were applied to optical networks for the first time.
-The present contribution extends [11] on several fronts.
+The present contribution-an extended version of [12], a paper that is currently under peerreview in IEEE Transactions on Communications-extends [11].
 Whereas in [11] we only considered a policy-independent imprecise MC model, we here also construct an imprecise MC model for each of the three policies.
 Furthermore, we provide a more thorough explanation on how to compute lower and upper bounds on the blocking probabilities.
 Finally, we illustrate the benefits of our imprecise MC models over the exact or approximate MC models by means of extensive numerical experiments.

 The remainder of this contribution is organised as follows.
 We start in Section II by presenting an overview of the related scientific literature.
 Next, we provide some basic background on imprecise probabilities and imprecise continuoustime MCs in Section III and introduce the two-service optical link scenario under study in Section IV.
 We then go on in Section V to construct two precise MC models-an exact and an approximate one-for each of the three considered allocation policies.
 Section VI presents our main contribution, which is to introduce four imprecise MC models-one for each of the three allocation policies and a common policyindependent one.
 Finally, Section VII numerically compares the scalability of our (exact and approximate) precise MC models and our (policy-dependent and policy-independent) imprecise MC models.
 We conclude this contribution in Section VIII.
-Due to page-limit constraints, all of the proofs have been omitted; the interested reader can find them in an extended online version of this paper [12].
+For the sake of clarity, all proofs have been relegated to the appendix.